masonproffitt/uproot-tutorial/_episodes/04-histograms.md

 Histograms are the most important type of plots for particle physics.
-We'll need to know how to make them with the tools we have. matplotlib is the standard and most popular plotting package for Python, and it is quite powerful, so we'll use it.
+We'll need to know how to make them with the tools we have.
+Matplotlib is the standard and most popular plotting package for Python, and it is quite powerful, so we'll use it.
 First we import it:

 ~~~